Arrow In this section

 Sending previously processed tissue (wax blocks, EM blocks & EM grids)

 These should be sent in the form in which they are created at the sending laboratory.
-They must be accompanied with requesting paperwork conforming to the specifications in section 4.3
+They must be accompanied with requesting paperwork conforming to the specifications above.

 External users forwarding FFPE material for EM must also provide precise information which allows localised extraction of the area of interest from the wax block.
 The following represents an order-of-preference list of ways in which this information can be obtained from the sender and which, ideally, would be provided along with the material itself.